Officials: Georgia audit confirms secretary of state winner

 For this year’s audit, Georgia election officials hosted a dice roll at the state Capitol to help determine the batches of votes that counties had to count by hand.

-In total, county election officials reviewed 328 batches of ballots.
-More than 85 percent of the batches had no deviation from the original candidate vote totals.
+In total, county election officials reviewed 328 batches of ballots — a fraction of the total number of batches.
+More than 85 percent of those batches had no deviation from the original candidate vote totals.
 Of the remaining batches, all but one had a discrepancy within an expected margin of error for a hand count, the Secretary of State’s office said.

 The audit counted 156,832 votes for Raffensperger and 67,486 votes for Nguyen.
 A machine count of the same ballots had Raffensperger’s vote total at 156,811 and Nguyen’s total at 67,504.